airswap/airswap-about/community/onboarding.md

 ## Finding Projects

 Projects are [available on GitHub](https://github.com/orgs/airswap/projects/7) and labeled by group and skills.
-The "#find-projects" channel on the AirSwap Discord is also a good place to start—whether browsing new projects or those in the works, discussing and coordinating with other contributors on what to focus on next.
+The "#direction" channel on the AirSwap Discord is also a good place to explore—whether browsing new projects or those in the works, discussing and coordinating with other contributors on what to focus on next.

 ## Proposing Projects